Former NICU babies reunite with hospital care teams, walk in ‘graduation’ ceremony

-AUSTIN (KXAN) — A very special reunion happened at Q2 Stadium over the weekend.
+AUSTIN, Texas (KXAN) – A very special reunion happened at Q2 Stadium in Austin, Texas over the weekend.

 Former neonatal intensive care unit, or NICU, babies and their families had the chance to reunite with the teams who cared for them in the hospital.